-In a poll we ran on CHOICE.Community, 79% (of 47 voters) said they drink kombucha for the health benefits.
+In a poll we ran on CHOICE.Community back in 2017, 79% (of 47 voters) said they drink kombucha for the health benefits.

 Community member paulcg3 told us, "It appeals for its sherbet-y taste, potential for probiotics to reduce bloating, improve mood and avoid sugar."